Wosiu6/docky-go/README.md

 The goal of this application is to eventually display your container stats in a fancy looking cli visualisation scenario, for now it just displays your container stats in line.

+---

 ## Status
 This repo is very much a work in progress and a way for me to learn Golang.

+---

+## Currently supported containers
+I currently support any container docker spits out but I have a few special cases, I will keep adding more.
+Here is the full list:
+- PostgreSQL
+- Minecraft
+- Portainer

+---

 ## Wanna see it in action?
 Mind you, this is probably going to change a lot but here is what I have so far: